C2S1: A Question of Trust

 The Trust Indicator

 Your answer to “Do I trust this person?” may be the single most important question you ask yourself during this process.
-It will inform, if not answer, many of the other questions you may have about the hiring of your Mentee.
+It will inform, if not answer, many of the other questions you may have about the hiring of your Employment Candidate.
 Remember, even though trust can often be a personal, “gut feeling”, you’re not alone in figuring it out.
 We’re here to support and consult with you throughout your evaluation and will be checking in periodically to see how it’s going.